aldos2002/staff-analyzer/README.md

 # staff-analyzer
+## Assumptions
+Main assumption is that employees are sorted.
+First is the CEO, then comes manager and manager's subordinates.
+So the situation where subordinate comes before subordinate's manager is impossible.

+## Usage instructions
+Put csv file into resources folder and run the app.
+The result will appear in console in three sections:
+- Underpaid managers
+- Overpaid managers
+- Employees with too many managers

+## Task Description

 BIG COMPANY is employing a lot of employees.
 Company would like to analyze its organizational structure and identify potential improvements.
 Board wants to make sure that every manager earns at least 20% more than the average salary of its direct subordinates, but no more than 50% more